Get Inspired: How to get into Rugby Union

 From a young age, rugby can be a great way for children to develop skills, stay active and have fun!

 From teaching them discipline and teamwork to helping them build a great network of friends, the sport can be played by children from as young as primary school age.

-Originally called 'murderball', the game was hugely popular at both the 2014 Invictus and London 2012 Games, with that only likely to increase in the Rio Olympics.
+Originally called 'murderball', the game was hugely popular at both the 2014 Invictus Games and the London 2012 and Rio 2016 Olympic Games.

 Teams can be made up of both men and women, where the ball is carried over a line to score, and it's incredibly competitive.
 The Great British Wheelchair Rugby site has a club finder, and even gives you the contacts to start your own.

 Veterans and walking rugby

 If you still have passion for the game but find your joints are just a little bit creakier than they used to be, the good news is that you can still play.

 Veteran leagues are played throughout the UK and are always looking for new players.
 Contact your local club (England, Scotland, Wales, Northern Ireland) to find out about what options are available to you.